cilium/cilium/Documentation/gettingstarted/kind.rst

 **************************

-This guide uses `kind <https://kind.sigs.k8s.io/>`_ to demonstrate deployment and operation of Cilium in a multi-node Kubernetes cluster.
+This guide uses `kind <https://kind.sigs.k8s.io/>`_ to demonstrate deployment and operation of Cilium in a multi-node Kubernetes cluster running locally on Docker.

-Kind requires docker to be installed and running.

 .. include:: kind-install.rst